xiangjut/ATiOmics/README.md

 -----------------------------------------
-* Questions and comments are welcome
+* Questions and comments are welcome to
 * Xiangjun Tian
 * xiangjun.tian@bcm.edu
 -----------------------------------------